 Physie (short for Physical Culture) is a dance sport for girls and women.
-It is an Australian sport that contains elements of modern dance, ballet, Pilates and gymnastics.
-It can be enjoyed socially or competitively.
-It improves co-ordination, flexibility, strength, posture, balance and memory.
+This Australian sport contains elements of modern dance, ballet, Pilates and gymnastics as well as yoga and jazz ballet.
+It can be enjoyed socially or competitively and improves co-ordination, flexibility, strength, posture, balance and memory.

-Clubs all over Australia teach the annual syllabus from the beginning of the year.
+Clubs all over Australia teach the annual syllabus beginning in February each year.
 Students aim to perfect this syllabus in time for the competition season which offers both individual and team events.

 Physie originated in Hobart, Tasmania.
 The Bjelke-Peterson School of Physical Culture was founded in 1892 by Hans-Christian Bjelke Peterson.
 His brothers and sister soon became involved in the business.
 The Hobart Institute of Physical Culture offered exercise courses and classes for men and women which soon grew to have a number of branches in Sydney and Melbourne.